Wallmerod: History

 On 4 February 1276, Wallmerode had its first documentary mention.
 On this day the Archbishops of Cologne and Trier and the Counts Gerhard von Diez, Heinrich von Sponheim and Diether von Molsberg all met, at which time Count Diether von Molsberg and his wife, Lisa von Isenburg, sealed a pledge in future not to harm the Marienstatt Monastery any longer, and to relinquish thereto all rights for evermore.
 Thus, in two archbishops’ and several princes’ presence, was a longstanding dispute between the Marienstatt Monastery and the Lords of Molsberg laid to rest.

 In the Duchy of Nassau, the seat of the Amt of Meudt was shifted from Montabaur to Wallmerod, and given the new name Amt Wallmerod.

 In the course of administrative reform, Wallmerod became the seat of the Verbandsgemeinde in 1972.

-The community, which today has some 1,400 inhabitants, was, owing to its location, already of great importance early on.
+The community, which today has some 1400 inhabitants, was, owing to its location, already of great importance early on.
 Bundesstraße 8 running through the middle of Wallmerod and formerly called Hohe Straße (“High Road”) or Kölnische Straße (“Cologne Road”), was likely, in its main branch, an age-old transport link from the northwest to the southeast (from Antwerp to Innsbruck).

-Population development

 Coat of arms

 The spade with the W refers to the community’s name.
 The W is, of course, the initial letter, but moreover, the spade stands for the placename element –rod, from the root of Rodung (“clearing” in German; cognate with “Roding” found in some English placenames).
-The two churches stand for the community’s Evangelical and Catholic churches.
+The two churches Evangelical and Catholic.

 Culture and sightseeing

 Buildings

-Buildings under monumental protection are, among others, the tithe house built in 1834, the prison from the first half of the 19th century and the old bakehouse.
+Buildings under monumental protection are, among others, the tithe house built in 1834, the prison from the first half of the 19th century, and the old bakehouse.